ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ```

-To automate generating the `rtl.css` file automatically, [`gulp-rtlcss`](https://www.npmjs.com/package/gulp-rtlcss) plugin could be used to auto convert LTR CSS to RTL, so you can write Sass in one file then Gulp will generate two CSS files, the first is `style.css` file, and the second is `rtl.css` file.
+To automate generating the `rtl.css` file automatically, [`gulp-rtlcss`](https://www.npmjs.com/package/gulp-rtlcss) plugin could be used to auto convert LTR (left to right) CSS to RTL (right to left), so you can write Sass in one file then Gulp will generate two CSS files, the first is `style.css` file, and the second is `rtl.css` file.

-The idea behind `gulp-rtlcss` is to convert all the CSS properties like floats, text align, text direction, and other properties from left to right.
+The idea behind `gulp-rtlcss` is to convert all the CSS properties like floats, text-align, text direction, and other properties from left to right.

 The second plugin is [`gulp-rename`](https://www.npmjs.com/package/gulp-rename) which will rename the file to `rtl.css` automatically.